masataka123/tangent_anticanonical/README.md

 - Juanyong Wang (Academy of Mathematics and Systems Science, Chinese Academy of Sciences (AMSS CAS))
 - Fuetaro Yobuko (Tokyo University of Science)
 - Taro Yoshino (the University of Tokyo)
-- Guolei Zhong (Institute for Basic Science Center for Complex Geometry (IMS-CCG))
+- Guolei Zhong (Institute for Basic Science Center for Complex Geometry (IBS-CCG))

 ## Schedule